jison06/RubyLearningProjects/toy_app/README.md

-# README
+# Toy Appp

 Creation of a simple toy app using Rails scaffolding that includes:

-*Creating users
+* Creating users
-*Creating microposts
+* Creating microposts
-*User and Micropost validation
+* User and Micropost validation